JunnanShimizu/K-Means-Clustering/README.md

 # K-Means-Clustering
 Project 5 of CS252 - Mathematical Data Analysis and Visualization.
+In this project, you will implement the K-means clustering algorithm for clustering data (performing unsupervised learning).
+You will test and plot K-means clusters with a simple 2D dataset, then use the algorithm to compress the colorspace of images and segment regions with similar colors.
+You will explore the effect of centroid initialization and the quality of clustering, as well as detecting the number of clusters in a dataset.